ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows10.rst

 Setting up the waf Build Environment on Windows10 using WSL
 ===========================================================

 These setup instructions describe how to setup "Bash on Ubuntu on Windows" (aka "Windows Subsystem for Linux") which allows building with waf.
-Alternative setup instructions for building with **make** are :ref:`here <building-setup-windows>`.

 .. image:: ../images/build-on-windows10-top-image.jpg
     :target: ../_images/build-on-windows10-top-image.jpg